ofelcan164/API/sections/quick_links.md

 If you want to downsize or convert the asset to a jpg or png then include the `max_width` and `max_height` parameters in addition to the `format` parameter in the post body.
 Accepted `formats` are `jpg` and `png`.

-_**Note:** we can only downsize images, if you post dimensions that are larger than the asset's dimensions - the quick link will be sized to the asset's dimensions._
+_**Note:** We can only downsize images.
+If you post dimensions that are larger than the asset's dimensions - the quick link will be sized to the asset's dimensions._

 ```json
 {